paswani/x-bot-first-class/README.md

 # Overview
 This repo contains the code for the Houston team's participation in Infusions 2017 intelligent bot contest.
+Stay in touch with teh team via the [Slack X-Bot channel](https://infusion.slack.com/messages/G4MFDSY1F/convo/C4G0XG1MY-1490023055.466035/)

 # Pre-requisites and instructions
 To join the team and gain access, contact Thor Schueler to be added to the repo.